andy-esch/strava-bq-sync/README.md

 # Strava to BigQuery Sync

 Sync Strava data to Google BigQuery using Strava's Webhooks.
+Currently, this function receives PubSub messages from a Push Subscription.
+The messages on that subscription come from a PubSub topic that is published from a Cloud Function that essentially only relays Strava Webhook messages to the PubSub topic.
+That project, `desire-lines`, will be open-sourced separately.

+## Description

 This Cloud Function appends created (new) activities to an activities table.
-It also maintains a separate table that keeps track of the state of activies (e.g., updates and deletes).
+It will also maintain a separate table that will keep track of the state of activies (e.g., updates and deletes).
 For updates, titles (and other attributes) can change.
 For deletes, deleted activities have their IDs logged so that a final view will give the current state of Strava Activities in an account.

 ```sql